 The greatest thrill in Meccano model-building is experienced when a model is set to work by means of a Meccano Magic Motor.
 The illustrations on this page show how the Magic Motor can be fitted without any difficulty to No. O Outfit models of various types.
 Fit the model you have just built with one of these wonderful Motors, and enjoy the fun of watching it work just like the real thing!

-o.
-111c

-2 " " 126
+2 of No. 111c 2 " " 126 2 " "126a Magic Motor

-2 " " 126a